hydra3333/Pi4NAS64/README.md

    - Google's *probably out-of-date list* of acceptable .mp4 codecs for the `Chromecast Ultra` is at https://developers.google.com/cast/docs/media but as yet we can`t find one for the "Google ChromeCast with Google TV"

 10. We could try using a Raspberry Pi 3b+ instead of a Pi 4, it would build fine, however
-    - it only has USB2 ports with which to attach the external drives, which may not provide enough bandwidth one needs to deliver uninterrupted streams
+    - it only has USB2 ports to attach the external drives, which may not provide enough bandwidth one needs to deliver uninterrupted streams
     - its "limited" ethernet interface may not provide enough bandwidth one needs to deliver uninterrupted streams

 ---